1/27/2021 -6:30 am

 Residents are advised of possible downed trees and power lines.
 Report downed power lines by calling 9-1-1 and PGE at 1-800-743-5002.
 Stay away from the downed powerlines and assume they are energized and dangerous.

 If you see a downed power line call 911 immediately.
 For more safety information about downed power lines click here.

 Flooding or fallen trees may cause traffic back-ups and road closures.
 Road closures will be posted on our homepage at www.cityofmillvalley.org as they are reported.
 Check www.mvtraffic.org for updates on traffic before your trip.

 We urge residents to take preparedness measures by seeking sand and sandbags should they need them.
 Sand and bags can be purchased at local hardware stores.
 Watch a video on how to fill and place sandbags.

-Sand may be located at the following locations:*
+Sand and sandbags may be located at the following locations:*

-*These locations have limited stockpiles of sand for emergency use during the rainy season.
-To use these stockpiles,you must supply your own labor, shovels and support.
+*These locations have limited stockpiles of sand and sandbags for emergency use during the rainy season.
+To use these stockpiles, you must supply your own labor, shovels and support.

 Please note that the safety of Mill Valley citizens is the first priority of City work crews, and that replenishing the sand pile and bags may become a lower priority during a storm event.
 If you have questions or comments please call Department of Public Works at 388-4033 or the Fire Department at 389-4130.

-High tides, combined with high run-off usually leads to flooding on lower Miller Avenue and Camino Alto, as well as the Redwood Hwy Frontage Road.
+High tides, combined with high run-off sometimes leads to flooding on lower Miller Avenue and Camino Alto, as well as the Redwood Hwy Frontage Road.

 How to stay informed during winter storms?